dv/redis-semaphore/README.md

 Changelog
 ---------

+###0.2.3 September 7, 2014
+- Block-based locking return the value of the block (thanks frobcode!).

 ###0.2.2 June 16, 2014
 - Fixed bug in `all_tokens` (thanks presskey!).
 - Fixed bug in error message (thanks Dmitriy!).